Aria Tops Off Miami Mixed-Use Development

 BUILDING IN A POST-CORONAVIRUS WORLD

-With the COVID-19 pandemic affecting all facets of the real estate industry including the construction sector, the construction team implemented many new procedures to ensure the health of its workers.
+With the COVID-19 pandemic affecting all facets of the real estate industry including, the Miami office space market and construction sector, the construction team implemented many new procedures to ensure the health of its workers.

 The contractors incorporated hand washing stations and social distancing requirements throughout the work site.
 To reduce close contact with others, Beauchamp also minimized the volume of workers using the temporary elevators and enforced distance separation with floor markings.
 The workers were also given a large area for lunch breaks where they are limited to three occupants per table and have their meals pre-packaged.
 The site also required face masks even before Miami-Dade County issued a mandate.